Ageing is NOT a dirty word!

 They struck me as two extraordinary people.
 People with a ‘can-do’ attitude that seemed to render their significant daily challenges much less significant.
 When their attention turned to me, they quizzed me about my PhD & showed great interest in it.
 Soon after, Peter uttered some words I will NEVER forget.
 As I stood there chopping up an onion, he mused with a shaky voice, “So, a PhD, eh?
 I guess that means you’ve got no practical skills whatsoever!

+They both exploded with laughter.
+So did I. There I was making their dinner & he’s throwing shade at me!
+I was clearly in the presence of two characters with the same wicked sense of humour.
 After helping them with a few other chores & serving dinner, I left them to their evening.
 For them, I imagine it was just another day & just another helper.
 For me, it was a most enjoyable & profound visit.

 I share this story because it taught me something important about stereotyping.